gianlucam76/ginkgo-tracker-notifier/README.md

 		false,        // dryRun: if enables, this package will print all it would do:
 		              // - log what it would store to the provided elastic DB without storing anything;
   		              // - log what message it would send to the provided webex room, without sending any message;
+			      // - log what message it would send to the provided slack channel, without sending any message;
  		              // - log what Jira issues it would file, without filing any issue.
 		&elasticInfo, // elastic info: test results will be stored into an elastic DB;
 		&webexInfo,   // webex info: a webex message will be sent for failed tests in this suite;